logical-mechanism/Seedelf-Wallet/README.md

 The wallet is just a smart contract.
 It is bound by the cpu and memory units of the underlying blockchain, meaning that a UTxO can only hold so many tokens before it becomes unspendable due to space and time limitations.
 In this implementation, the value is not hidden nor mixed in any way, shape, or fashion.
 This contract is equivalent to generating addresses using a hierarchical deterministic wallet.

-Sending funds requires a correct and equal d value applied to both elements of the registry.
-Incorrectly applied d values will be stuck inside the contract as seen in the example below.
+Sending funds requires a correct and equal `d` value applied to both elements of the registry.
+Incorrectly applied `d` values will be stuck inside the contract as seen in the example below.

 $$
-(g, u) \rightarrow (g^{d}, u^{d'}) \quad \text{where } d \neq d'
+(g, u) \rightarrow (g^{d}, u^{d'}) \quad \text{where } `d` \neq d'
 $$

 This registry would become unspendable, resulting in lost funds for both Bob and Alice.

 ### De-Anonymizing Attacks

 Three attacks are known to break the privacy of this implementation.
-The first attack comes from picking a bad d value.
-A small d value may be able to be brute-forced.
-The brute-force attack is circumvented by selecting a d value on the order of $2^{254}$.
-The second attack comes from not properly destroying the d value information after the transaction.
-The d value is considered toxic waste in this context.
-If the d values are known for some users then it becomes trivial to invert the registry into the original form and lose all privacy.
+The first attack comes from picking a bad `d` value.
+A small `d` value may be able to be brute-forced.
+The brute-force attack is circumvented by selecting a `d` value on the order of $2^{254}$.
+The second attack comes from not properly destroying the `d` value information after the transaction.
+The `d` value is considered toxic waste in this context.
+If the `d` values are known for some users then it becomes trivial to track the registry into the original form and lose all privacy.
 The third attack is tainted collateral UTxOs.
 On the Cardano blockchain, a collateral must be put into a transaction to be taken if the transaction fails when being placed into the block.
 The collateral has to be on a payment credential which means that the UTxO isn't anonymous to start with then it is known the entire time.
 This means that an outside user could track a wallet by simply watching which collaterals were used.

-Privacy is preserved as long as d is large and destroyed after use and the collateral used in the transaction is unconnectable to the original owner..
+Privacy is preserved as long as `d` is large and destroyed after use and the collateral used in the transaction is unconnectable to the original owner..
 This type of wallet can not be staked.

 ## Happy Path Testing Scripts

-These contracts require PlutusV3 and the Conway era.
 The happy paths follow Alice and Bob as they interact with their seedelf wallets.
 The scripts will allow each user to create and delete seedelfs, send tokens to another seedelf, and remove their tokens.
 The happy path has very basic functionality but it does serve as an example as how a seedelf wallet would work.

 ### Creating A seedelf